Plotkine/plotkine.github.io/schönheit.md

 <br>

-<p>"There is nothing free except the grace of God"
+<p>"You must pay for everything in this world one way and another.
+There is nothing free except the Grace of God.
+You cannot earn that or deserve it."
 <b>Charles Portis</b>, <i>True Grit</i></p>

 <br>